thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 ##### Logpoints

-A logpoint is a variant of a breakpoint that does not interrupt into the debugger, but instead logs a message to the debug console.
+A logpoint is a variant of a breakpoint that does not interrupt the debugger, but instead logs a message to the debug console.
 Logpoints can help you save time by not having to add or remove logging statements in your code.

 A logpoint is represented by a diamond-shaped icon.
-Log messages are plain text but can also include expressions to be evaluated within curly braces ('{}').
+Log messages are plain text, but can also include expressions to be evaluated within curly braces ('{}').

-To add a logpoint, right-click in the editor left margin and select Add Logpoint, or use the **Debug: Add Logpoint...** command in the Command Palette (**Ctrl/Cmd + Shift + p**).
+To add a logpoint, right-click in the editor's left margin and select Add Logpoint, or use the **Debug: Add Logpoint...** command in the Command Palette (**Ctrl/Cmd + Shift + p**).

 ![Creating a logpoint](https://github.com/Open-CMSIS-Pack/vscode-cmsis-debugger/raw/main/images/create-logpoint.gif)